CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/4-Access-the-Published-Applications-and-Desktop-using-Browser.md

    ![ws name.](media/ch19.png)

-10. Once signed in, the application will look similar to the screenshot below
+10. Once signed in, the application will look like the screenshot below.

     ![ws name.](media/ch8.png)